s-gregorini003/tflite-multiclass-speech-recognition/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/s-gregorini003/tflite-multiclass-speech-recognition/blob/master/tflite_multiclass_speech_recognition.ipynb)

 This project demonstrates how to use TensorFlow and Keras to train three different CNNs to perform multiclass keyword spotting.
 Then, the trained model can be used to run inference on a Raspberry Pi and control a smart light with voice commands.
+[This video](https://www.youtube.com/watch?v=BmgrIliMWqU) shows how the deployed system works on a Raspberry Pi 4.